-When you’re an athlete, it’s practically a rule that you will sustain an injury at some point or other.
-Whether it occurs due to overuse, like training for a marathon, or from a sudden impact, like a blindsided tackle, a sports injury can keep you from enjoying the activity you love.
+When you’re an athlete, it’s practically a rule that you will sustain an injury at some point.
+Whether it occurs due to overuse like training for a marathon, or from a sudden impact like a blindsided tackle, a sports injury can keep you from enjoying the activity you love.
 Recognizing a problem and knowing what to do about it are the first steps toward getting you back in the game.
-Here are some of the most common sports injuries we see at Gulf South Foot & Ankle, LLC.
+Here are some of the most common sports injuries we see at Gulf South Foot & Ankle.

 Hobbling Heel Pain

 For the vast majority of all painful lower limb problems, noninvasive, conservative treatments are best.
-They correct whatever is causing the problem and enable the body Painful heels can be caused by a number of reasons, but at the top of the list is plantar fasciitis.
+Painful heels can be caused by a number of reasons but at the top of the list is plantar fasciitis.
 This occurs when the thick band of tissue (the plantar fascia) that spans the bottom of your foot from heel to toe becomes stressed due to overuse.
 Tiny tears in the ligament can result in inflammation and pain beneath the heel, especially after a period of rest.

 Let’s face it, athletes’ ankles take a beating.
 All that twisting and turning and jumping can stretch ligaments beyond their limits, resulting in an ankle sprain.
 Damage ranges from mild to severe, and you can expect pain and swelling and possibly difficulty walking.